The Cask Of Amontillado Questions

 The Reliability of the Narrator: Is Montresor Telling the Truth?

 Montresor's narrative is presented entirely from his own perspective, leaving the reader to question the reliability of his account.
-He is, after all, a murderer recounting his crime, a character prone to self-justification and potentially delusional.
+Now, he is, after all, a murderer recounting his crime, a character prone to self-justification and potentially delusional.
 Is he truly recounting events accurately, or is his narrative a self-serving attempt to rationalize his actions?

 The Setting: Carnival and the Catacombs – A Study in Contrasts